hannesdatta/course-odcm/content/docs/modules/week4/_index.md

 ## Self-study and activities

 - [APIs 101 (Tutorial)](docs/tutorials/apis101)
 - Start fiddling around with accessing your chosen website or API.
-- Conduct background research on the *current legal situation* on using web scraping and APIs: When is it allowed, and when not?
-What are ethical boundaries?
+If you have time left, start building an initial prototype to extract some data (doesn't need to be the "final" data yet!)
 - Please prepare [Team Activity #3](../../../docs/course/project/workplan/activity3.md).
-- If you've got some spare time left, try fiddling around with code to extract some data from your chosen website or API.
+- Optional: Still wonder why APIs are so powerful?
+Read [Zalando's take](https://opensource.zalando.com/restful-api-guidelines/#introduction) on APIs

 ## Live stream 4
 - [Team Activity #3](../../../docs/course/project/workplan/activity3.md)